On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

-\begin{definition}[Fractional Matching] $\mu$ is said to be a fractional matching on $G=(V,E)$ if $\mu: E\rightarrow [0,1]$ such that $\forall v\in V, \sum_{e\perp v} \mu (e)\leq 1 $. \end{definition}
+\begin{definition}[Fractional Matching] $\mu$ is said to be a fractional matching on $G=(M,W,E)$ if $\mu: E\rightarrow [0,1]$ such that $\forall a\in M \cup W, \sum_{e\perp a} \mu (e)\leq 1 $. \end{definition}

-An alternate way of looking at fractional matchings is to think of them as convex combinations of integral matchings, where integral matchings are defined as follows:
+We use $\Pi(I)$ to denote the space of all fractional matchings on an instance $I$.
+Fractional matchings can alternately be defined as convex combinations of integral matchings, where integral matchings are defined as follows:

-\begin{definition}[Integral Matching] Given a graph $G=(V,E)$ $\mu \subseteq E$ is said to be an integral matching if for each $v\in V$ there is at most one edge in $\mu$ which is incident on $v$. \end{definition}
+\begin{definition}[Integral Matching] Given a graph $G=(M,W,E)$, $\mu \subseteq E$ is said to be an integral matching if for each $a\in M \cup W$, there is at most one edge in $\mu$ which is incident on $a$. \end{definition}

-By Birkhoff-von Neumann theorem, we given a fractional matching as defined in \ref{def:frac}, we can decompose it into a convex combination of $O(n^2)$ integral matchings.
-We will largely consider fractional matchings as defined in Definition \ref{def:frac}.
-Let us clarify some notation with regards to matchings.
+By the Birkhoff-von Neumann theorem \cite{birkhoff1946tres}, given a fractional matching as defined in \ref{def:frac}, we can decompose it into a convex combination of $O(n^2)$ integral matchings.
+As a result, the only difference between the two viewpoints is that one considers a fractional matching independently, while the other looks at the integral matchings in its support as well.
+The support of a fractional matching is the set of all integral matchings whose convex combination forms the fractional matching (that is, with non-zero weight on the relevant edges).
+We will consider fractional matchings as defined in Definition \ref{def:frac}.

+We now present some notation with regard to matchings.
 For an integral matching $\mu$ and $a\in M \cup W$, $\mu(a)$ denotes $a$'s partner under $\mu$.
-We shall say that fractional matching $\mu_1$ is a subset of $\mu_2$, when (i) they are defined for the same instance $I$ and (ii) for each $(m,w)\in M\times W$ such that if $\mu_1((m,w))>0$, then $\mu_1((m,w))=\mu_2((m,w))$.
+We shall say that fractional matching $\mu_1$ is a subset of $\mu_2$, when (i) they are both defined for the same instance $I$ and (ii) for each $(m,w)\in M\times W$ such that if $\mu_1((m,w))>0$, then $\mu_1((m,w))=\mu_2((m,w))$.
 Note that it is necessary for the underlying instance to be the same for this definition to make sense.

-Before defining the stability of fractional matchings, we must define a blocking pair in the context of fractional matchings.
-We say that $(m,w)$ form a {\em blocking pair} under matching $\mu$ if both get strictly less utility from $\mu$ than they get by being matched integrally with each other.
-The utility of a woman $w$ under fractional matching $\mu$ is $\sum_{m\in M}\mu((m,w))V(m,w)$.
+To define the notion of stability of fractional matchings, we first define the notion of a blocking pair in the context of fractional matchings.
+We say that $(m,w)$ forms a {\em blocking pair} under matching $\mu$ if both get strictly less utility from $\mu$ than they get by being matched integrally with each other.
+The utility of a woman $w$ under a fractional matching $\mu$ is $v_w(\mu)=\sum_{m\in M}\mu(m,w)V(m,w)$.
 Thus, it is essentially the weighted sum of the utility from each of the integral matchings in the support of $\mu$.
-The utility of a man can be analogously defined.
-Hence, we can now define stability for fractional matchings.
+The utility of a man can be analogously defined as $u_m(\mu)=\sum_{w\in W}\mu(m,w)U(m,w)$.